Consistency in writing is tantamount. It is important as a writer to establish and use rules for consistency in your writing projects.

 - Develop spacing rules for sentences, paragraphs, and lines (single- versus double-spaced)

-- Use one person style
+- Use one style throughout

 - Include a ranked system for titles and headings (e.g., centered, flush left, capitalized, italic)